 Make saffron-soaked milk

 4. Once the milk starts boiling, take a tablespoon of milk and soak a small portion of saffron strands into the hot milk.
-Soak the saffron strands for 10 mins.
+Soak the saffron strands for 10 minutes.

-5. After 10 mins, when the saffron strands get soft, mash the strands with your fingertips.
+5. After 10 mins, when the saffron strands get soft, mash the saffron strands with your fingertips.
 And mix the mashed saffron strands with the milk.

 Mix Saffron soaked milk in boiling milk

-7. Add the saffron-soaked milk into the milk , mix it well and keep boiling the milk.
+7. Add the saffron-soaked milk into the milk, mix it well and keep boiling the milk.

 Make a Kesar Colour Mawa